 If there is one thing I learned tasting 6 Harlan’s is Bob Levy is one of the very best, if not thee best at managing Cabernet/Bordeaux blend tannins.

-Tasting with Winemaker-Bob Levy & Managing Director-Don Weaver. — a month ago
+Tasting with Winemaker-Bob Levy & Managing Director-Don Weaver. — 3 months ago